Fridayk7/Uni_Yu-Gi-Oh-Online-Store/README.md

 ## Testing

-To run Capybara test use bundle exec rspec
+1.To run Capybara test use bundle exec rspec
-To run Cucumber tests use bundle exec rspec
+2.To run Cucumber tests use bundle exec cucumber

 #### Issue #1